The many routes to the ubiquitous Bradley-Terry model

 \section{Discussion}

-Faced with ``the many routes to the ubiquitous Bradley-Terry model'', two natural questions to ask are: how are these motivations linked? and how is a recognition of these diverse motivations useful in statistical modelling?
+Faced with ``the many routes to the ubiquitous Bradley--Terry model'', two natural questions to ask are: how are these motivations linked? and how is a recognition of these diverse motivations useful in statistical modeling?

-In seeking to address the linkages, we discuss the Bradley-Terry model in the context of an exponential family of distributions \citep{darmois1935lois, pitman1936sufficient, koopman1936distributions}.
-This provides a direct link between perhaps the most substantial motivations, those of Sections \ref{sec: axiomatic} and Sections \ref{sec: maxent} and \ref{sec: maxlikelihood}, by showing that the motivations are the specific expression in the Bradley-Terry context of general features of exponential family models.
-It also provides a direct link to the motivations of Sections \ref{sec: geometric}, \ref{sec: Mallows} and \ref{sec: von Mises-Fisher}, as these are explicitly exponential family models from alternative contexts translated to be applicable to the context under consideration with the Bradley-Terry model.
+In seeking to address the linkages, we discuss the Bradley--Terry model in the context of an exponential family of distributions \citep{darmois1935lois, pitman1936sufficient, koopman1936distributions}.
+This provides a direct link between perhaps the most substantial motivations, those of Sections \ref{sec: axiomatic} and Sections \ref{sec: maxent} and \ref{sec: maxlikelihood}, by showing that the motivations are the specific expression in the Bradley--Terry context of general features of exponential family models.
+It also provides a direct link to the motivations of Sections \ref{sec: geometric}, \ref{sec: Mallows} and \ref{sec: von Mises--Fisher}, as these are explicitly exponential family models from alternative contexts translated to be applicable to the context under consideration with the Bradley--Terry model.

 The usefulness of being able to compare motivations is illustrated in two examples, where the initial motivation for using the model comes from one motivation, but by applying the insight from another motivation we are able to substantiate and advance the method.